JosuaKrause/quick_server/README.rst

 Worker threads and caching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+Worker threads are long running server side computations.
+The client can start a request, gets an immediate response,
+and will check periodically if the computation has finished.
+From the client's perspective it looks like a normal request.

 Worker threads require support from the client side.

 First, provide the necessary JavaScript file via